spfave/epic-react-04-adv-react-hooks/survey-notes.md

 This hook allows the exposure of imperative methods to developers who pass a ref prop to a component.
 Exposing imperative methods of a ref allows a parent component to call those imperative methods directly.
 This hook should only be used if a declarative solution can not be accomplished
 Personal note: Instead of forward ref think of as "back ref to parent"

+## 06: useDebugValue
+Useful to identify custom hooks in React dev tools
+Input to useDebugValue
+1. a string value to display in the React dev tools, can show variables using a string literal
+2. optional: a formatting function, this is a optimization feature if computing the debug value is expensive